-Through its ability to estimate network traffic patterns, identify possible areas of congestion, and facilitate proactive resource allocation, predictive analytics can be a valuable tool in improving the data rate in Optical Network Units (ONUs).
+Through its ability to estimate network traffic patterns, identify possible areas of congestion, and facilitate proactive resource allocation, predictive analytics can be a valuable tool in improving the data rate in ONUs.
 The discount factor, commonly represented by γ (gamma), is utilized to assess the relative significance of both present and future benefits.
 It establishes the agent's value judgment for future benefits in relation to current rewards.
 The discount factor often falls between 0.9 and 0.99.
 Long-term rewards are prioritized by selecting a number closer to 1, whereas short-term rewards are prioritized by selecting a value closer to 0.
 It is most likely using the default value of 0.99, which is a popular option for many RL implementations.

-One essential part of a passive optical network (PON) is an optical network unit (ONU).
-It is located on the subscriber's property and has an optical fibre connection to the Optical Line Terminal (OLT).
+One essential part of a passive optical network (PON) is an ONU.
+It is located on the subscriber's property and has an optical fiber connection to the OLT.
 Residential ONUs typically allows data rates upstream (from ONU to OLT) of up to 1 Gbps and downstream (from OLT to ONU) of 100 Mbps to 1 Gbps.
 The kind of PON technology utilized, such as Ethernet PON (EPON) or Gigabit PON (GPON), frequently affects the data rates.
-Higher data speeds, ranging from 1 Gbps to 10 Gbps, may be available from business-grade ONUs based on bandwidth and quality of service (QoS) needs.
-VoIP, video conferencing, and highspeed internet are among the services they support.
+Higher data speeds, ranging from 1 Gbps to 10 Gbps, may be available from business-grade ONUs based on bandwidth and QoS needs.
+VoIP, video conferencing, and high-speed Internet are among the services they support.
 Even greater data speeds are supported by emerging technologies like NG-PON2 (Next-Generation PON 2) and XG-PON (10 Gbps PON), which have the ability to provide 10 Gbps for both downstream and upstream connections.
 As the distance from the OLT increases, signal attenuation may cause a decline in data rate.
-Data rate is also affected by the optical network's architecture and the existence of splitters.
-In order to calculate a passive optical network's data rate, both ONUs and OLTs are essential.
-OLTs oversee and combine traffic for several ONUs, whereas ONUs is in charge of providing services to end customers.
-The kind of PON technology being utilized, the setup of the network, and particular hardware features all affect these components' data rates.
-PON technology developments are continuously pushing the limits of possible data rates as network demands rise, providing quicker and more dependable internet access.
-The distance between OLT and ONU, network congestion, fibre quality and length, and optical signal strength are all factors that affect data rate.
+Data rate is also affected by the optical network's architecture